mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

     The only example packaged that way by MsPASS is the coordinates of seismic instruments stored in the "site" and"channel" collections and source spatial coordinates defined in the standard "source" collection.
-    For all the "lat" and "lon" keys define the latitude and longitude directly and are copied stored in a GeoJSON point object with the key `location` in "site" and "channel" and "epicenter" in "source".
+    For all three the "lat" and "lon" keys define the latitude and longitude directly, but copies are stored in a GeoJSON point object with the key `location` in "site" and "channel" and "epicenter" in "source".
     A limitation of MongoDB's geospatial query engine is it is much like ArcGIS and is tuned to coordinate-based queries.
 To add a depth